taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-- and fourth implement the story saga that encapsulates the API request
+Fourth, you can implement the story saga that encapsulates the API request

 {title="src/sagas/story.js",lang="javascript"}
 ~~~~~~~~